-Westerby has said that a complaint against Abana, ought to have been decided first or, at the very least, complaints against it and Abana ought to have been decided together.
+Westerby has said that a complaint against Abana ought to have been decided first or, at the very least, complaints against it and Abana ought to have been decided together.
 Westerby has also said that we've upheld complaints against Abana where there was another SIPP operator involved and that we've not pursued or invited consumers to pursue complaints against that other SIPP operator.
-I've carefully considered these points but, as I explain below, I'm satisfied that it's fair to require Westerby to compensate Mr B for the full measure of his loss.
+I've carefully considered these points but, as I explain below, I'm satisfied that it's fair to require Westerby to compensate Mr H for the full measure of his loss.

-In this decision I'm considering Mr B's complaint about Westerby.
-While it may be the case that Abana gave unsuitable advice to Mr B to transfer the monies from Mr B's existing pension plans into a SIPP and make unsuitable investments, Westerby had its own distinct set of obligations when considering whether to accept Mr B's application for a SIPP.
+In this decision I'm considering Mr H's complaint about Westerby.
+While it may be the case that Abana gave unsuitable advice to Mr H to transfer the monies from his existing pension plans into a SIPP and make unsuitable investments, Westerby had its own distinct set of obligations when considering whether to accept Mr H's application for a SIPP.

 Abana had a responsibility not to conduct regulated business that went beyond the scope of its permissions.
-Westerby wasn't required to ensure Abana complied with that responsibility.
 But Westerby had its own distinct regulatory obligations under the Principles.
 And this included to check that firms introducing advised business to it had the regulatory permissions to be doing so.
 In my view, Westerby has failed to comply with these obligations in this case.